 Friday, April 29, 2016

-1 Orms Street, Providence, RI
+1 West Exchange Street, Providence, RI

-1:00 - 5:00 pm
+7:00 am - 5:00 pm

 At the conclusion of this activity, participants should be able to:

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for ContinuingMedical Education (ACCME) through the joint sponsorship of the Warren Alpert Medical School of Brown University and Rhode Island Medical Imaging/Rhode Island Vascular Institute.
-The Warren Alpert Medical School is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for ContinuingMedical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and the Cardiovascular Institute of Rhode Island Hospital and The MiriamHospital.
+The Warren Alpert Medical School of Brown University is accredited by the ACCME to provide continuing medical education for physicians.

-Physicians: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 4.0 AMA PRA Category 1 Credits™.
+Physicians: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 6.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-$20.00 Residents and Students
+$75.00 Residents and Fellows

 Please notify the Brown CME Office in writing at least two weeks prior to